 Philippines, Borneo, Malaysia and Cayman Islands

 “At least once in every journey, travel by local transport.
 Some of the most memorable conversations I’ve had have occurred in the back of jeepneys, trucks, and in the passenger seats of tricycles and tuk-tuks.
 You’ll gain insight into daily life and see your destination the way locals do.”
-Marbree, Philippines, Borneo, Malaysia, and Cayman Islands Specialist
+Marbree, Philippines, Borneo, Malaysia, Singapore, and Cayman Islands Specialist